 Gun Culture More Gun Companies Are Moving to Alabama G&A Staff May 15th, 2014 | More From G&A Staff Share0 Tweet Email Share on Facebook.Share on Twitter.Share on Google+ Remington Outdoor Company has officially announced to Guns & Ammo that several facilities are being consolidated to Remington’s new facility in Huntsville, Alabama.
 They include: TAPCO of Kennesaw, Georgia LAR Manufacturing of West Jordan, Utah PARA US of Pineville, North Carolina DPMS of St. Cloud, Minnesota AAC of Lawrenceville, Georgia Bushmaster (AR-15) production from Illion, New York Remington R1 (1911) production from Illion, New York Montana Rifleman in Kalispell, Montana “Earlier today we announced the consolidation of multiple company plants into our Huntsville, Alabama, facility,” said Remington Spokesman Teddy Novin.
 “This was a strategic business decision to concentrate our resources into fewer locations and improve manufacturing efficiency and quality.
 We are working hard to retain as many people from the affected facilities as possible.”
 In a press release on February 17, 2014, Remington Outdoor Company announced its expansion to Huntsville and Montgomery, Alabama.
 Governor Robert Bentley actively recruited the country’s oldest firearms manufacturer to his state.
 Remington Outdoor Company (ROC) will expand to the old Chrysler building in Huntsville, and expects to create more than 2,000 new jobs within the next ten years.
 Governor Bentley joined Remington Chairman and CEO George Kollitides and other state and local leaders for the official announcement.
 “I am honored to welcome Remington to Alabama,” Governor Robert Bentley said.
 “The Alabama workforce, our business climate and our quality of life continue to make Alabama extremely attractive to companies.
 Remington will soon experience the same type of success that other companies in Alabama have already experienced.
 Today’s announcement will create more than 2,000 jobs in Huntsville, and reflects a statewide capital investment of $110 million.
 Our relationship with Remington is just beginning, and I look forward to a continued partnership with the company.”
 “With the acquisition of this facility, we plan to create more than 2,000 jobs in Huntsville over the next decade,” said George Kollitides, Chairman and CEO, Remington Outdoor Company.
 “This additional capacity is essential to fulfill demand and introduce new products.
 Having watched our Company grow from 2,400 employees in 2008 to 4,200 employees by the end of 2013, a five year, 75 percent increase, it is easy to see why we’re investing now.”
 In 2013, ROC made significant strides including its ammunition facility expansion, firearm capacity growth, winning a multitude of highly competitive military and law enforcement contracts, launching its 1816 lifestyle brand, and introducing a series of exciting new products such as Ultimate Defense Handgun Ammunition and the 783 bolt-action rifle.
 Bolstered by record sales, the company chose to expand operations to Alabama.
 “2013 was an outstanding year during which we grew by every key measure,” continued Kollitides.
 “We are capitalizing on this momentum by strengthening our positions across the board.
 With demand for our products at an historic high and more new product launches planned for 2014 than ever before in our 200-year history, we are investing in the future.”
 Last year, ROC modernized its production facilities, re-focused its research and development on customer requirements, and ensured consistent, high-quality manufacturing.
 Together, these advancements demonstrate a commitment to meeting customer demand.
 The Huntsville expansion provides for future needed capacity to support existing product demand and a robust new product pipeline.
 Illustration of Remington’s original manufacturing facility in Ilion, NY.
 ROC has 19 locations in the United States, and Huntsville and Madison County officials praised the company’s decision to expand to Huntsville.
 “With news of this Remington facility expansion, we have yet another example of Huntsville fulfilling its economic development promise,” Huntsville Mayor Tommy Battle said.
 “Our workforce is among the best and brightest in the nation, and they deserve challenging career opportunities, along with the high quality of life Huntsville provides.
 We are thrilled to welcome Remington to our city and region.”
 “Our pro-business environment, along with the region’s extensive manufacturing experience, helped us outmaneuver two dozen other states looking to attract Remington,” Madison County Commission Chairman Dale Strong said.
 “This announcement represents new diversity to our local economy, and will provide an array of opportunities for skilled tradesmen, engineers and support personnel.”
 More information will be provided as it is released.
 RELATED: Why Are Gun Companies Moving?
 Advanced Armament Corp.
 (AAC), manufacturer of suppressors, short barrel rifles, and designer of the .300 AAC Blackout cartridge is also included in the move to Alabama.
 Share on Facebook.Share on Twitter.Share on Google+ Share0 Tweet Email Load Comments ( ) Don’t forget to sign up!
-Get the Top Stories from Guns & Ammo Delivered to Your Inbox Every Week Even More News Show More Get the Guns & Ammo Newsletter FREE!
+Get the Top Stories from Guns & Ammo Delivered to Your Inbox Every Week To sign-up for our newsletter, check this box and submit your email address below.
+If you sign-up, then you acknowledge that your email address is valid, and that you have read and accept our Terms of Service Even More News Show More Get the Guns & Ammo Newsletter FREE!
 Get the top stories delivered right to your inbox every week.
-9 Awesomely Creative Ways to Kill ZombiesRead Now!
+To sign-up for our newsletter, check this box and submit your email address below.
+If you sign-up, then you acknowledge that your email address is valid, and that you have read and accept our Terms of Service 9 Awesomely Creative Ways to Kill ZombiesRead Now!
 Advertisement ▶ Now on Tablets!
 Subscribe & Save!
 Temporary Price Reduction!
-Subscribe Now Give a Gift | Subscriber Services WAIT!DON'T MISS A SINGLE ISSUE!
+Subscribe Now Give a Gift | Subscriber Services LIKE WHAT YOU'RE READING?
 Get 12 issues for the low price of just $9!
 Subscribe!